 Do have a go-to hairstyle for your transitioning hair for those not-on-fleek hair days.
 We all need this.

-Do have a CurlFriend – friend, relative or anyone who understands and supports you in your curly hair journey.
+Do have a CurlFriend – friend, relative or a Curly Blogger (like me!!) infact, anyone who understands and supports you in your curly hair journey.
 I am lucky to have family as well as friends who support all my crazy decisions so this one was rather easy for them to support!! 😀

 Let’s jump on to the don’t’s now, shall we?